zer0cache/matic-docs/docs/zkEVM/setup-production-node.md

 :::

-To configure your Metamask to use your custom zkEVM network, follow these steps:
+To configure your MetaMask to use your custom zkEVM network, follow these steps:

-1. Log in to your Metamask wallet
+1. Log in to your MetaMask wallet
 2. Click on your account picture and then on **Settings**
 3. On the left menu, click on **Networks**
 4. Click on **Add Network** button